-If no Fusion data feeds are configured, a welcome screen will prompt you to create a new data feed.
+If no Fusion data feeds are configured, a welcome screen prompts you in create a data feed.

-Click the ‘Get Started’ button or ’+’ to setup a new data feed.
+Click the **‘Get Started’ button or **’+’ in set up a new data feed.

 New Data Feeds

-Click the icon of the service you would like to integrate and fill out the required configuration fields.
+Click the icon of the service you would like in integrate and fill out the required configuration fields.

-Most feeds will need to configure the following values:
+Most feeds need in configure the following values: